shawnduong/02h/GLOSSARY.md

 When the signal is high, the logic is high.

+## conductor

+A material through which charge can easily flow.

 ## daisy chain configuration

 A configuration in which the output of one component is the input of another component for all components in the configuration.